nveldt/HyperModularity.jl/README.md

 # HyperModularity

-This package contains code for hypergraph modularity clustering algorithms, based on the generative model described in the following paper
+This package contains code for hypergraph modularity clustering algorithms, based on the generative model described in

 **Generative hypergraph clustering: from blockmodels to modularity**
 Philip S. Chodrow, Nate Veldt, Austin R. Benson